Maladolescenza: Plot

 Things develop further when they meet Sylvia (Eva Ionesco).
 Unlike the previously virginal Laura, Sylvia is confident and assertive.
 Fabrizio develops a fascination with her, eventually bribing Laura to fetch her to the forest to join them in play.
 Sylvia, aware of Fabrizio's interest in her, asserts herself in his affections, quickly replacing Laura and demoting her to servant and victim, which Fabrizio takes delight in.
 Laura, reluctant to leave her old friend and new lover, stays and becomes the target of the duo's ever progressing cruelty.
 At one point, they both 'hunt' Laura with bows and arrows and at another, pretend to throw her off a high ledge.
-They make love in front of her, insisting her punishment is that she must watch, leaving Laura confused and heartbroken.
+They have sex in front of her, insisting her punishment is that she must watch, leaving Laura confused and heartbroken.

 At the end of summer, with the girls talking about returning to school, Fabrizio becomes pensive and agitated.
 He insists on taking Sylvia to the ruins for the first time.
 All three of them go into the cave to escape a thunderstorm and Fabrizio again pretends they are lost as he did with Laura.
 Sylvia breaks down sobbing for her mother, all traces of her confidence and maturity lost in the fear of being in the cave.
 Fabrizio repeatedly begs Sylvia to stay with him forever.
 In the morning, Sylvia is still lost in the cave and further rejects the desperate Fabrizio and his pleas to stay with him.
 She becomes hysterical and he kills her with a knife, feeling it is the only way he won't lose her.
 He stays with the dead body and gives Laura the flashlight telling her she knows the way home and Laura reluctantly leaves.
 The film ends with a translation of the poem "Akarsz-e játszani" ("Would You Like to Play?") by Hungarian writer Dezső Kosztolányi.